jrpool/async-timer-demos/README.md

 async-interval-1
 async-interval-2
 async-interval-3
+async-timeout
 ```

 ## Discussion

 This project contains demonstrations of methods of using timers to schedule events with JavaScript.

+The demonstrations are designed to perform the tasks defined by Ilya Kantor in (“Scheduling: setTimeout and setInterval”)[https://javascript.info/settimeout-setinterval], with some modifications, including making Node the execution environment, making the time interval a variable, and validating arguments.

-The modules use built-in functions of either Node or the JavaScript WindowOrWorkerGlobalScope API that perform user-defined actions either one time or repetitively after a specified time has elapsed.
+The modules use built-in Node functions that perform user-defined actions either one time or repetitively after a specified time has elapsed.

 The modules are intended to be mainly self-documenting.
 However, if you are using these demonstrations as you learn JavaScript fundamentals, the discussion below may be informative.